LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Command Line Dock

-For a quick reference list of commands see: Commands

-This is intended for people that want to draw by entering commands.
+The *Command Line* is for users that want to draw by using keyboard commands.
 This can be faster and/or more precise than drawing using exclusively a mouse and tool bars.

-LibreCAD is designed with emphasis on mouse-clicking input, and some options can be at the moment only selected by clicking, not by typing on command line.
+LibreCAD is designed with emphasis on mouse-clicking input, and some options can be at the moment only selected by clicking and not by typing on command line.

+Details on using the :ref:`command line <commandline>` can be found ion the **User Guides**.

 Using the Command line
 ~~~~~~~~~~~~~~~~~~~~~~